cakedart/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-script that prints out the current working directory
+It displays the contents list of your current directory.